michaelkoss/stackedits/Agile Estimation and Planning.md

 7. Fajitas
 8. Fried Rice
 9. Pad Thai
+10. Chocolate Chip Cookies
-10. Chili
+11. Chili
-11. Jello
+12. Jello
-12. Steak and Potatoes
+13. Steak and Potatoes
-13. Enchiladas
+14. Enchiladas
 ```
 ## Steps
 1. Relatively estimate the time it takes to prepare each Freezer Meal
 2. Assign points to each column
 3. It's our Friday off, so we can commit to preparing meals Friday, Saturday, and Sunday afternoon
 	- Guesstimate how many points we can accomplish each afternoon
-4. We can acco
+4. We can accomplish 25 points per afternoon
 5. Replace the idea of *Freezer Meals* with *User Stories* and replace *you* with *our team*